 CREW is a non-profit organization founded in response to the growing concern of extreme weather after the 2013 Toronto ice storm.
 Implemented at a grassroots level, this organization aims to spread its message and purvey information about their cause through the promotion of community engagement.

-In researching and empathizing with the client, one of the core ideas discovered was that members of a community all have a role to play.
-As such, it is through strengthening the existing family and community ties, that people can work together to prepare for extreme weather.
+One of the core ideas emphasized by CREW is that members of a community all have a role to play.
+It is through strengthening the existing family and community ties, that people can work together to prepare for extreme weather.

-Though information is out there on how to make a Go Bag and a 72 hour kit, not many Canadians are prepared for extreme weather events or know what to do.
+Though information is out there on how to make a Go Bag and 72 hour kits, not many Canadians are prepared for extreme weather events or know what to do.

-With this in mind, a campaign needed to be devised which engages a specific demographic with the capacity to spread information throughout a community.
+With this in mind, we devised a campaign which engages a specific demographic with the capacity to spread information throughout a community.
 Focusing on how to communicate the message clearly and effect real action, Don't Be a Dinosaur is a lighthearted campaign that addresses the importance of preparedness to kids in order to extend to their parents, greater family, and neighbours.